Lokeshwaran-M/jam-gpt/README.md

 # Jam-gpt

-A reimplementation of large language model (LLM) architectures designed for research and development processes.
+An Experimental reimplementation of large language model (LLM) architectures designed for research and development processes.
 Its purpose is to create a simple and fast framework for training and fine-tuning medium-sized Generative Pretrained Transformers (GPT)

 ## Instalation :